Mexico: Stories About the People, Places, and Eats

 Many agree that one of the best parts of travel is the food, and Mexican food won’t let and visitor’s down.
 “Eating in Puerto Vallarta- Ceviche is Just the Beginning” discusses numerous foods sold in Puerto Vallarta.
 The author speaks of meeting with a man named Mr. Concepcion, a man who sells tuba, which is a secret recipe kept within his family that tastes like fruit water with a smooth texture.

 Food can help a traveler learn more about a culture.
 The author of “Eating Like a Local in Mexico City: The Quest for True Sabor” speaks of eating with the locals.
 She eats tender roasted meat, called barbacoa, with stewed cactus, which is called nopales.
 The new foods are full of flavor and allow travelers to have another new experience in Mexico.

 For the traveler with food restrictions due to allergies or religion, food can actually be an issue.
 The author of “Puebla: Eating Gluten Free in Mexico” traveled with her family to Mexico.
 The entire family kept Halal, Muslim dietary restrictions similar to Kosher, and her husband and daughter were also gluten-free.
 While this presented many challenges, they figured out the best questions to ask along with an easy meal that can be made in most restaurants: chicken soup.
 Additionally, they came to learn that most restaurants in Mexico would cook you something not listed on the menu if you just ask!

 Mexico on a Budget

-Alyssa Pirrello is an Editorial Assistant and Travel Writer for GoNOMAD.com.
+Alyssa Pirrello is a former Editorial Assistant and Travel Writer for GoNOMAD.com.